Huotes/CommitMaker/README.md

 Chuck Norris burst the dot com bubble.

 There is no theory of evolution, just a list of creatures Chuck Norris allows to live.

+There are only two things that can cut diamonds: other diamonds, and Chuck Norris.